Aabenraa: History

 Aabenraa was first mentioned in historic accounts in the 12th century, when it was attacked by the Wends.

 Aabenraa started growing in the early Middle Ages around Opnør Hus, the bishop's castle, and received status as a merchant town in 1240, and in 1335 it received a charter.
 During the Middle Ages the town was known for its fishing industry and for its production of hops.

 Between 1560 and 1721 the town was under the rule of the Dukes of Holstein-Gottorp.

 The town's glory days were during the period of the 1750s to c.
 1864, when ship traffic was at a high growth rate with trade to the Mediterranean Sea, China, South America, and Australia.
 It possessed a good harbour, which afforded shelter for a large carrying trade, Aabenraa having the Danish monarchy's third-largest trade fleet, after Copenhagen and Flensborg.
 The city had a number of shipbuilding yards, which were known for their fine ships.
 The best known being the clipper Cimber, which in 1857 sailed from Liverpool to San Francisco in 106 days.
 Fishing and various small factories also provided occupations for the population.

 From 1864 as a result of the Second War of Schleswig it was part of Prussia, and as such part of the North German Confederation, and from 1871 onwards, part of the German Empire.
 In the 1920 Schleswig Plebiscite that brought Northern Schleswig to Denmark, 55.1% of Aabenraa's inhabitants voted for remaining part of Germany and 44.9% voted for the cession to Denmark.
 However, since a plurality of votes in the surrounding Aabenraa municipality voted to join Denmark, the town was thus ceded to the Danish crown.

 After the 1948 Danish spelling reform, which abolished the digraph Aa in favor of Å, there was fervent resistance in Aabenraa.
 The town feared, among other things, to lose its status as first in alphabetical listings (and reputedly the first town alphabetically anywhere in the world), because the letter Å is the last letter in the Dano-Norwegian alphabet.
 A later revision of the spelling rules allowed for retaining the Aa spelling as an option.
 While the municipality of Aabenraa and most local citizens use the Aa spelling, Åbenrå remains the option recommended by the Danish Language Board.

-On June 14, 2019, a low-end F2/T4 tornado touched down in Aabenraa.
+On June 14, 2019, a low-end IF2/F2/T4 tornado touched down in Aabenraa.
 Two vehicles were flipped on the local hospital's parking lot.
+Another primarily rated High-end IF1/F1/T3 tornado struck åbenrå on July 13, 2023, causing moderate damage.
+Some trees were downed & some buildings were damaged, including one commercial building that had its roof severely blown away.
+6 cars were damaged with one being moved 50 Centimetres.